-TALESPIN [14], a system which told stories about the lives of simple woodland creatures, was based on planning: to create a story, a character is given a goal, and then the plan is developed to solve the goal.
+TALESPIN [9], a system which told stories about the lives of simple woodland creatures, was based on planning: to create a story, a character is given a goal, and then the plan is developed to solve the goal.
 TALESPIN introduces character goals as triggers for action.
-Actions are no longer set off directly by satisfaction of their conditions, an initial goal is set, which is decomposed into subgoals and events.
-The systems allows the possibility of having more than one problem-solving character in the story (and it introduced separate goal lists for each of them).
+Actions are no longer set off directly by satisfaction of their conditions.
+The systems allows the possibility of having more than one problem-solving character in the story.
 The validity of a story is established in terms of: existence of a problem, degree of difficulty in solving the problem, and nature or level of problem solved.

-Lebowitz's UNIVERSE [10] modelled the generation of scripts for a succession of TV soap opera episodes (a large cast of characters play out multiple, simultaneous, overlapping stories that never end).
+Lebowitz's UNIVERSE [6] modelled the generation of scripts for a succession of TV soap opera episodes (a large cast of characters play out multiple, simultaneous, overlapping stories that never end).
 UNIVERSE is the first storytelling system to devote special attention to the creation of characters.
-Complex data structures are presented to represent characters, and a simple algorithm is proposed to fill these in partly in an automatic way.
-But the bulk of characterization is left for the user to do by hand.
+It is aimed at exploring extended story generation, a continuing serial rather than a story with a beginning and an end.
+Plot fragments provide narrative methods that achieve goals, but the goals considered here are not character goals, but author goals.
+This is intended to allow the system to lead characters into undertaking actions that they would not have chosen to do as independent agents (to make the story interesting, usually by giving rise to melodramatic conflicts).